Why Leaders Must Connect More During Times of Crisis (Report)Feb 25, 2021

 These low numbers indicate that managers don’t fully understand how crucial connections are to positive work outcomes like employees’ creativity, dedication, and willingness to go “above and beyond” to contribute—all essential elements to success during crisis.

-This Trend Brief shows how important openness and vulnerability are to work teams and how managers can demonstrate these traits in a work setting.
+This piece shows how important openness and vulnerability are to work teams and how managers can demonstrate these traits in a work setting.

 How to cite this product: Shaffer, E. & Neal, S. (2021).
 Why leaders must connect more during times of crisis.
 Catalyst.